Call Mon-Sun:

 Heart Medications

 Heart medications can be prescribed when someone suffers from a variety of heart problems, including heart arrhythmias, atrial fibrillation, and a variety of other symptoms and diseases that can lead to heart failure.
-In some patients, they may cause psychosis and related symptoms.7
+In some patients, heart medications may cause psychosis and related symptoms.7

 A few heart medications associated with psychotic symptoms are: